 Additionally, Legion Lost introduced the Omniphagos, which, as the name implies, ate everything, and had to be kept imprisoned or it would eat the entire universe.

 Dark Phoenix in X-Men proved even more dangerous than Galactus considering she got sustenance from stars, causing them to go nova, which destroyed one populated planet.
-The Shiar and their allies realize that while Galactus is bad enough, having a menace that destroys whole solar systems is something they have to move against at any cost.
+The Shi'ar and their allies realize that while Galactus is bad enough, having a menace that destroys whole solar systems is something they have to move against at any cost.
+And eating stars is only the beginning; Dark Phoenix had the potential to destroy the entire universe, and in some alternate continuities it did.

 To the point that to this day, some Shi'ar aren't over it.
-Jean's entire family was slaughtered by the Shi'ar Death Commandos, (during a time Jean was mostly dead, so it's Rachel, not Jean, who swears vengeance for the death of her family.) and in Phoenix: Endsong, there was a Shi'ar operative who came to Earth when Phoenix woke up.
+Jean's entire family was slaughtered by the Shi'ar Death Commandos, (during a time Jean was mostly dead, so it's Rachel, not Jean, who swears vengeance for the death of her family.
+Apparently it didn't occur to them that pissing off a Phoenix host is a bad idea.) and in Phoenix: Endsong, there was a Shi'ar operative who came to Earth when Phoenix woke up.
 Even though they know that it's highly unlikely that something like the sequence of events that led to Dark Pheonix could happen again (Jean is a pretty decent person who almost never has full Phoenix powers, and Dark Phoenix was the result of Mastermind screwing with Phoenix's head for months.
 Throw in the Continuity Snarl retcon soup about how much of Jean was in the original Phoenix Saga and how much of the Phoenix is in Jean after it.
 It's not the textbook With Great Power Comes Great Insanity case and it certainly wasn't Jean's fault.)
 In universe and out of it, she's the poster child for Never Live It Down.

 In The Return of Hanuman, a monster formed from a volcano named "Armageddon" is supposed to eat the contents of Earth entirely if Hanuman didn't stop him.